United Kingdom labour law: Working time and child care

 People working at night may only work 8 hours in any 24-hour period on average, or simply 8 hours at most if the work is classified as "hazardous".
 Moreover, every worker must receive at least 11 consecutive hours of rest in a 24-hour period, and in every day workers must have at least a 20-minute break in any 6-hour period.
 The most controversial provisions in the working time laws concerns the right to a maximum working week.
 The labour movement has always bargained for a shorter working week as it increased economic productivity: the current maximum is 48 hours, averaged over 17 weeks, but it does not apply to the self-employed or people who can set their own hours of work.
 In Pfeiffer v Deutsches Rotes Kreuz the Court of Justice said the rules aim to protect workers who possess less bargaining power and autonomy over the way they do their jobs.
 Nevertheless, the UK government negotiated to let workers "opt out" of the 48-hour maximum by individually signing an opt out form.
 Theoretically and legally, a worker may always change his or her mind after having opted out, and has a right to sue the employer for suffering any detriment if they so choose.
 "On call" time where people must be ready to work is working time.
 The European Court of Justice's decision in Landeshauptstadt Kiel v Jaegar that junior doctors' on call time was working time led a number of countries to exercise the same "opt out" derogation as the UK, but limited to medical practice.
 The Health and Safety Executive is the UK body charged with enforcing the working time laws, but it has taken a "light touch" approach to enforcement.
 There are new employment plans by the Starmer ministry to reduce hours to a four-day week in the future.

-UK employers are reimbursed by the government when employees take paid leave for child care.